 6. A cracked tongue:

 Grooves, cracks, or fissures along the surface of the tongue surface may be due to an iron, biotin, or vitamin B12 deficiency, as these nutrients are required to mature the tongue’s papillae.
 It is important to look out for fungal overgrowth in the fissures of the tongue and take a pre-and-probiotic, as a preventative.
 No coating, or a peeled/cracked tongue coat, indicates insufficient lining or flora in the digestive system.
+In TCM, tongue cracks may indicate a deficiency of Yin, Qi, or Fluids, or an organ imbalance and is considered to be relatively serious depending on the size and position of the crack/s.

 7. A deep line through the tongue: